zsuzsannamangu/C-Sharp-Projects/README.md

     - Press `F5` to run the desktop application.

 ## Technologies used
-_C#, .NET Framework, MVC, Entity Framework, Visual Studio as IDE_
+_C#, .NET Framework, MVC, Entity Framework, Visual Studio as IDE, virtual PC inside of Mac with Parallel Desktop_

 ### Note
 Visual Studio for Mac does not work well.
 It is recommended that you use Visual Studio only on Windows.
-If you have a Mac, you can create a virtual PC inside of your Mac using Parallels Desktop.
+If you have a Mac, you can create a virtual PC inside of your Mac using [Parallels Desktop](https://www.parallels.com/).

 ## Author
 Zsuzsanna Mangu, zsuzsannamangu@gmail.com